andzejsp/HomeLab/README.md

 It is also a good practice to reboot your VM's and other services to get the DNS from DHCP of your router.

+## Adblock lists

+In the group settings find Adlist.
+From site [https://firebog.net/](https://firebog.net/) you add these links to your Adlist.
+After that update the gravity.

 # Pterodactyl installation

 The easiest way is to follow [the official documentation](https://pterodactyl.io/).
 Just create a dedicated VM with a static IP.
 I used ubuntu 20.04.4-live-server, gave it 8GiB RAM and 64GiB Hdd.